 sessions and structured, taught courses.
 Most importantly the CityLife building enabled CCC to have a permanent aerial rig and thus to offer a range of aerial activities – trapeze, rope, aerial hoop and silks.
 Participation continued to increase enormously as did outreach and youth projects.

 The CityLife Building was sold in the summer of 2014 and, after an exhaustive search for a new home in Cambridge that would provide suitable space and the opportunity for aerial rigging, CCC were extremely fortunate to form a partnership with St George’s Church, Chesterton, our new home.
-This has provided an accessible venue with suitable space for activities and storage space and most importantly the opportunity to purchase and install a brand new, purpose built £18,000 aerial rig which has enabled CCC to offer trapeze, silks, rope and aerial hoop practice sessions, classes and courses at affordable rates.
-The new home has also enabled CCC to expand outreach and community participation, to work with local charities supporting disadvantaged young people and to run dedicated aerial courses for young people – the ‘Fledgling Flyers’.
+This has provided an accessible venue with suitable space for activities and storage space and most importantly the opportunity to purchase and install a brand new, purpose built £18,000 aerial rig which has enabled CCC to offer a variety of aerial classes and courses at affordable rates.
+The new home is also available for both aerial and ground based open training, and has enabled CCC to expand outreach and community participation, to work with local charities supporting disadvantaged young people and to run dedicated aerial courses for young people – the ‘Fledgling Flyers’.

 Many CCC members perform professionally and regularly teach and perform at festivals, private parties and for corporate clients as well as at juggling and aerial conventions both in the UK and abroad.